 One of the main selling points of Your Company In Estonia is the fact that they support companies with multiple owners, employees -even outside of Estonia- and payrolls, and business that require specific licenses to operate (such as crypto-companies).
 Other providers allow single owner companies, don’t support employees, or charge significantly higher fees.

 The Four Steps for Starting your Company in Estonia

-I mentioned that you need to be an e-Resident before starting a company in Estonia, but actually you can start the process right away before even applying for e-Residency.
-Here’s how I did it.
+I mentioned that you need to be an e-Resident before registering a company in Estonia, but you can actually start the process right away before even applying for e-Residency.
+Here’s how to do it.